 These courses will emphasize global economic, social, and political influences on multinational organizations.
 As part of the courses, students will participate in a global business travel experience.

-Master of Management will be eligible for accreditation by ACBSP in 2016, meeting the two year program requirement at that time.
+Master of Management is SACS accredited and will be eligible for accreditation by ACBSP in 2016, meeting the two year program requirement at that time.